Tesleemoduola/Predicting-Hospital-Length-of-Stay-Using-Machine-Learning/README.md

 ## Project Overview
-Diabetes Mellitus is one of the leading cause of morbidity and mortality.
-This project focuses on building a machine learning model to predict whether a patient is likely to develop diabetes based on various medical attributes.
-The goal is to identify patterns that can help in early diagnosis and improve patient outcomes.
+Predicting Hospital Stay Using Machine Learning project focuses on predicting patients' hospital length of stay using machine learning techniques.
+By analyzing various patient data, including demographic, clinical, and hospital-related features, the project aims to develop models that can forecast stay durations with greater precision.
+This prediction is crucial for optimizing hospital resource management, improving patient outcomes, and reducing costs.
+The project leverages advanced machine learning algorithms and  hyperparameter tuning technique to ensure robust and reliable predictions, ultimately leading to a better healthcare planning and efficiency.

 ![Picture](lhs2.jpg)